MSPCA-Angell Headquarters

 About Black Bears

-We have seen an increased buzz about bear sightings lately.
-While this can be scary, please remember that as humans build out more, we are taking away from the places where bears can live – they have had to adapt to having humans around.
+While hearing about bear signings can be scary, please remember that as humans build out more, we are taking away from the places where bears can live — they have had to adapt to having humans around.

 Black bears are generally shy around people, but they may approach our dwellings if they are looking for food.
 If they do find food, they could come back, and even get used to humans.
 Becoming comfortable around humans is extremely dangerous for wildlife, so it is important to do everything we can to prevent that from happening.
 Thanks to a generous grant from the Nion Robert Thieriot Foundation, the MSPCA is proud to be able to offer informational pamphlets on avoiding conflicts with bears AT NO CHARGE to any Massachusetts municipality.
 Request pamphlets.